a-mikhalenka/credit-card-fraud-analysis/README.md

 The **interpretability** of the final results is **limited** because of data transformation using PCA.
 Future work could include real-time deployment and adjustments depending on the model performance.

 ## Technologies used
-Python, pandas, numpy, matplotlib, seaborn, scikit-learn (Logistic Regression, Random Forest, GridSearchCV, SMOTE), XGBoost
+Python, pandas, numpy, matplotlib, seaborn, scikit-learn (Logistic Regression, Random Forest, GridSearchCV), imbalanced-learn, XGBoost.